marahimu-kun/random-color-generator/README.md

 1. Copy or download the code files.
 2. Open `index.html` in any browser.
-3. Click the **Generate a colour** button to see a new color and its RGB code.
+3. Click the **Generate a color** button to see a new color and its RGB code.

 ## ✨ Made for practice and learning JavaScript basics.

+---

+## 👤 Author

+Made by marahimu_kun
+Built with ❤️ for learning and fun!

+---

+## 📜 License

+MIT License